vardaandua/Shell/README.md

 function finally returns a 1, as a signal to the calling function that we should prompt for input again.

 Builtins Supported
+Some commands are built right into the shell for example , If you want to change directory, you need to use the function chdir().
+The thing is, the current directory is a property of a process.
+So, if you wrote a program called cd that changed directory, it would just change its own current directory, and then terminate.
+Its parent process’s current directory would be unchanged.
+Instead, the shell process itself needs to execute chdir(), so that its own current directory is updated.
+Then, when it launches child processes, they will inherit that directory too.

+if there was a program named exit, it wouldn’t be able to exit the shell that called it.
+That command also needs to be built into the shell.
+Also, most shells are configured by running configuration scripts, like ~/.bashrc.
+Those scripts use commands that change the operation of the shell.
+These commands could only change the shell’s operation if they were implemented within the shell process itself.

+So, it makes sense that we need to add some commands like cd , exit , help , history in the shell itself.

+The execute function calls a command if it is a builtin or creates another process if it is not.